CodeWithMoin/moinuddin-shaik-mood2emoji/README.md

 | 45–55 min | Toggle Teacher Mode to show the flow chart. | Sketch their own decision flow on paper. |
 | 55–60 min | Recap AI ethics and real-world uses. | Reflect on what surprised them and share one improvement idea. |

+**Optional take-home:** Ask students to add one extra “clue word” to the rules and test how it changes the emoji.

 ## Safety Features
 - Blocks common bad words and swaps them for a calm message.
 - Softens shouting by lowering the tone and showing 😐 instead.
-- Falls back to neutral when the mood is unclear.
+- Uses rule hints plus TextBlob so tricky texts still fall back to neutral when unclear.

 ## Learning Outcomes
 - Understand how simple sentiment analysis works with Python.